A simple learning agent interacting with an agent-based market model: Introduction

 The optimal execution problem is defined as the problem of finding a way to trade a block of shares through time at the lowest possible cost \cite{almgren2001optimal, bertsimas1998optimal, obizhaeva2013optimal,cartea2015algorithmic}.
-Much of the existing research solves this problem using the tools of stochastic dynamic programming which assumes that the prices will follow some combination of random walks in discrete time, or Brownian motions in continuous time, to approximate the data-generating processes.
-Data driven representations of the data-generating processes have become popular due to the availability of market micro-structure data and improved computational resources.
+Much of the existing research solves this problem using the tools of stochastic dynamic programming, which assumes that the prices will follow some combination of random walks in discrete time, or Brownian motions in continuous time, to approximate the data-generating processes.
+Data-driven representations of the data-generating processes have become popular due to the availability of market micro-structure data and improved computational resources.
+This has in turn made it possible to consider learning algorithms.